Dtananaev/lidar_dynamic_objects_detection/README.md

 ## The method

 The lidar point cloud represented as top view image where each pixel of the image corresponds to 12.5x12.5 cm.
-For each grid cell we project radom point and write height and intensity
+For each grid cell we project random point and get the height and intensity
 <p align="center">
   <img src="https://github.com/Dtananaev/lidar_dynamic_objects_detection/blob/master/pictures/topview.png" width="900"/>
 </p>